jjmccollum/open-cbgm/README.md

 ## Installation and Dependencies

-As mentioned above, the open-cbgm library uses three external libraries (cxxopts, pugixml, and roaring).
-All three libraries are included as Git submodules of this repository; if you do not have the submodules initialized, then you must do so with the command

-    git submodule update --init --recursive

-With respect to graph outputs, the open-cbgm library does not generate image files directly; instead, for the sake of flexibility, it is designed to generate textual graph description files in `.dot` format, which can subsequently be converted to image files in a variety of formats using graphviz.
-Platform-specific instructions for installing graphviz and directions on how to get image files from `.dot` outputs using graphviz can be found at https://www.graphviz.org.

 To install the library on your system, you can clone this Git repository or download its contents in a `.zip` archive (click the "Code" tab near the top of this page).
 If you have Git installed (https://git-scm.com/), you can clone this repository from the command line using the command

     git clone git://github.com/jjmccollum/open-cbgm.git